laborci/kuli/README.md

 ## Init project

-In your project's root folder run the following command
+Run the following command in your project's root folder.

 ```
 kuli init
 ```

-This initilizes kuli, creates the `kuli.json` file, and `.kuli-slaves` folder in your project.
-While you can controll kuli throug `kuli.json`, it stores your templates in the `.kuli-slaves` folder.
+By that you can initialize Kuli which creates the `kuli.json` file and `.kuli-slaves` folder for your project.
+While you can controll Kuli through `kuli.json`, it stores your templates in the `.kuli-slaves` folder.

 ## kuli.json

-The kuli configuration file looks like this.
+Configuring Kuli is a piece of cake.
+The configuration file is that simple.

 ```json
 {